General Questions and Answers

-The law firm doesn’t charge high hourly billing to clients — a charge which quickly can become very high.
-Instead, the law firm and client sign a contingency fee agreement by which the law firm is paid only by winning a case, and then from a pre-set portion of the settlement amount, and not from the client’s pockets.
-Read more about our process here.
+The law firm doesn’t charge high hourly billing to clients – a charge which can quickly start adding up.
+Instead, the law firm and the client sign a contingency fee agreement by which the law firm is paid only by winning a case, and then from a pre-set percentage of the settlement or litigated amount and NOT from the client’s pocket.

 What Should I Do After a Hit and Run Accident?

-Generally, drivers who commit a hit and run are at fault and thus are responsible for compensating victims of these types of accidents.
-If the driver is caught, that driver, or his or her insurance company, can be the target of a lawsuit or settlement claim.
+Generally, drivers who commit a hit-and-run accident are at fault and thus are responsible for compensating victims of these types of accidents.
+If the driver is caught, that driver, or his or her insurance company, can become the target of a lawsuit or settlement claim.
 However, most hit-and-run drivers do not have insurance.
 If such a driver isn’t caught later, the burden falls upon you to recover damages for your losses.
-That means seeking payments from your own insurer.
-But to make such a claim, you need uninsured motorist coverage with your insurer.
-You must alert your car wreck attorney that you have such UM coverage or you may pay substantial amounts out of your pocket for damages you did not cause.
-Read more about it here.
+In other words, you will need to seek payment from your own insurance company.
+But to make such a claim, you need UNINSURED MOTORIST COVERAGE (UM) with your insurer.
+You must alert your car wreck attorney that you have such coverage or you may end up paying a substantial amount of money out of your own pocket for damages, even if you did not cause the accident.

 What Are the Most Common Car Accident Injuries?

 Though any part of your body can be hurt in a car crash, some injuries are more common than others.
-These can range from contusions or bruises to fractures or broken bones, and also can include burns, paralysis, amputation and cuts, or lacerations.
-Read more about other common injuries here.
+These can range from, but are not limited to: sprains, lacerations, disc herniations, contusions, bruises and fractured bones.
+However, additional injuries could include severe burns, paralysis, amputations, or even death.